railsware/global/README.md

 - If you will use encrypted parameters: create a KMS key and allow the role to decrypt using the key.
 - Create parameters in Parameter Store.
 Use encryption for sensitive data like private keys and API credentials.

+#### Usage with Go

+You can reuse the same configuration in your Go services.
+For this, we developed a Go module that loads the same configuration tree into Go structs.

+See [github.com/railsware/go-global](https://github.com/railsware/go-global) for further instructions.

 #### Configuration examples

 Backend setup: